 In addition, children attending The Charvil Piggott Primary School automatically transfer into Year 7 to the Wargrave Piggott Secondary School.
+Parents can apply to their local authority for alternative schools but must rank The Piggott on the common application form to show order of preference.

-To the extent that the Governors are aware of any such pupils in either of the above categories to be admitted to Year 7 in 2017-18 at the time of allocating places to other applicants, the number of places allocated to others will be reduced so that the total number of admissions will not exceed the determined admission number of 203.
+To the extent that the Governors are aware of any such pupils in either of the above categories to be admitted to Year 7 in 2021-22 at the time of allocating places to other applicants, the number of places allocated to others will be reduced so that the total number of admissions will not exceed the determined admission number of 206.

-The criteria referred to above are found above on pages 2 - 4.
+The criteria referred to above are found above on pages 2-4.